Kaleb0x/cmus-syncthing/README.md

 ## Known issues
 - If two or more tracks have the same filename, the last track to be copied by cmus-syncthing will overwrite the others in the tracks directory.
 The resulting issue is that all the items in the playlists refering to these tracks will point to that last track.
+- Accidentally deleted playlists in the sync directory are not regenerated.

 ## TODO
-- Make a Python package out of the script

 ## Licensing
 This work is under the 0-clause BSD license.
 I would be very grateful to anyone who mentions me in any derivative work and distributes it back to the community.
 I'd rather see people act wisely as a trait, not by legal requirement.